Battle of Campo Santo: Action

-On the morning of the battle, De Gages drew up his army on the outskirts of the village in the traditional fashion with his infantry in the centre and the cavalry on the wings.
-Traun also drew up his army in the same way, but being slightly outnumbered, he chose to gamble with an un-orthodox strategy.
-Instead of aligning himself directly opposite the Spaniards, he shifted his troops to the northwest, which meant that the centre of Traun's infantry was directly opposite the gap between Gages' infantry and the right wing of cavalry.
-Although this meant that Traun would have a greater superiority of numbers on this wing and that he could also deliver a flank attack on the Spanish right, his own right flank would, however, be vulnerable to a Spanish flank attack.
-It seems that the Marshall was relying on the troops of that wing to delay the Spanish long enough for the action on his other wing to be decisive.
+Traun drew up his army with infantry in the center and cavalry on the wings, parallel to the Spanish lines.
+He placed the Sardinian cavalry on his left flank under d'Aspremont-Lynden.
+Being slightly outnumbered, Traun chose to gamble with an unorthodox strategy.
+Instead of aligning his soldiers directly opposite the Spanish line, he shifted his troops to the northeast.
+This placed Traun's infantry center opposite the gap between Gages' infantry center and his right wing of cavalry.
+This meant that Traun would have numerical superiority on his left wing, so he could deliver a flank attack on the Spanish right.
+The disadvantage was that Traun's own right flank would be vulnerable to an attack by the Spanish left flank.
+Traun hoped the troops of his right wing could delay the Spanish left wing long enough for the action on his other wing to be decisive.